awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.md

 The rest of this section presents instructions for creating, testing, deploying, and redeploying your ASP\.NET web application to Elastic Beanstalk using the AWS Toolkit for Visual Studio\.
 The second part explains how to manage and configure your applications and environments using the AWS Toolkit for Visual Studio\.
 For more information about prerequisites, installation instructions, and running code samples, go to the [AWS Toolkit for Microsoft Visual Studio](https://aws.amazon.com/visualstudio/)\.
 This site also provides useful information about tools, how\-to topics, and additional resources for ASP\.NET developers\.

 **Note**
+This platform doesn't support the following Elastic Beanstalk features:
+Worker environments\.
+For details, see [AWS Elastic Beanstalk Worker Environments](using-features-managing-env-tiers.md)\.
+Bundle logs\.
+For details, see [View Instance Logs](using-features.logging.md)\.
-This platform doesn't support worker environments, enhanced health reporting, managed platform updates, bundle logs or immutable updates\.
+In addition, platform versions earlier than v2\.0\.0 don't support enhanced health reporting, managed platform updates, immutable updates, immutable deployments, and rolling deployments with an additional batch\.

 The topics in this chapter assume some knowledge of Elastic Beanstalk environments\.
 If you haven't used Elastic Beanstalk before, try the [getting started tutorial](GettingStarted.md) to learn the basics\.